There are more than 220,500 agents working in the BPO sector in South Africa today with approximately 32,500 focused on international business only.

 Universities and Business Schools

-- Provides tertiary education to the BPS Sector in the form of Batchelor’s and Master’s Degrees in related fields e.g.: Management; and specialist courses for key skills such as Analytics for MI Analysts.
+- Provides tertiary education to the BOS Sector in the form of Bachelor’s and Master’s Degrees in related fields e.g.: Management; and specialist courses for key skills such as Analytics for MI Analysts.

-- Also provides Executive Leadership Training through global Leadership Programmes, tailored to the BPS Sector.
+- Also provides Executive Leadership Training through Global Leadership Programmes, tailored to the BPO Sector.

 A new free cell phone game for Android called Team C4 has been launched in South Africa.
 See if you have what it takes to be a customer care star.
 Make sure you download the game and start playing! http://www.formula-d.co.za/TeamC4/